Dead Snow 2: Red vs. Dead: Plot

-Martin, Daniel, and the sidekick zombie race to find the burial ground of a group of Russian POWs, who had been executed by Herzog during the war, as Monica, Blake, and Glenn work to slow down Herzog.
+Martin, Daniel, and the sidekick zombie race to find the burial ground of a group of Russian Red Army POWs, who had been executed by Herzog during the war, as Monica, Blake, and Glenn work to slow down Herzog.
 Monica and Blake convince Glenn to act as bait to draw some of the zombies into a local swamp, where they kill them with pipe bombs they made from the supplies they had.
 After shooting at them with the tank gun several times, Herzog continues on his way, believing Blake, Glenn and Monica to be dead.
 Meanwhile, the others discover the graveyard, and Martin raises an entire troop of loyal Russian zombies.
 All converge at the town, where Martin confronts Herzog.
 Martin points out that they have evacuated the townspeople and thus prevented Herzog from completing his orders, but Herzog does not care and attacks them.

-The battle goes well at first, but the Nazi zombies eventually overpower Martin's Russian zombies after Herzog kills the Russian Commander, Lt Stavarin.
-As the Nazi zombies close in on them, Daniel tells Martin to kill Herzog, as it is their only chance.
+The battle goes well at first, but the Nazi zombies eventually overpower Martin's Russian zombies after Herzog kills the Russian commander, Lieutenant Stavarin.
+As the Nazi zombies close in on them, Monica tells Martin to kill Herzog, as it is their only chance.
 Daniel attempts to take control of the Nazi zombie's tank, Martin directly confronts Herzog, and the others fight Herzog's remaining zombies.
 Glenn is killed by a sneaky knife attack to the throat by a Nazi zombie, and Monica and Blake are about to be overwhelmed when Daniel fires the tank gun directly at Herzog while Martin keeps him distracted.
 Herzog is decapitated, and the head goes far off into the further away mountains; his troops fall lifelessly to the ground, saving Monica and Blake.

-After they have celebrated, and having been exonerated from the murder charges after the police also witnessed the zombie battle, Martin drives to the church where Hanna is buried, digs up her corpse, and brings her back as a zombie.
+After they have celebrated, and having been exonerated from the murder charges as the police witnessed the zombie battle, Martin drives to the church where Hanna (his girlfriend who died during the first film) is buried, digs up her corpse, and brings her back as a zombie.
 The two proceed to make out and have sex as the sidekick zombie looks on in the distance.

 In a post-credits scene, the Nazi doctor recovers Herzog's severed head, which opens its eyes.